 Applicants should refer to the eligibility criteria in Sections 4, 5 and 6.

 7.1 Application Submission

-The Cancer Research Programme project application must present a coherent, comprehensive and credible plan based on:

-- ✓ Reasonable estimates of human resources, finance, deliverables and timeframes; - ✓ Templates provided by Xjenza Malta
+The Obesity Research Programme project application should present a coherent, comprehensive and credible plan based on reasonable estimates of human resources, finances, deliverables and timeframes, through the use of templates provided by Xjenza Malta.